ilidora/Thesis-Work/README.md

 ## The Key Contributions
 - **Interface_Map.html** - the interface to access visual insights into the dataset and the analysis.
 (As of 16 June 2026, it is work in progress).
-- **museum_dataset.csv** - the latest output from the newest version of the NMYA-scraper (work in progress, 11 June 2026).
+- **museum_dataset.csv** - the latest output from the newest version of the NMYA-scraper (the dataset will be gradually enriched beyond the current size).
 - **analysis_notebook.ipynb** - the accompanying statistical exploration of the museum dataset, referred in the Results section of my thesis.
+- **map age dig city.twbx** - a supplementary visualisation for the chapters Results and Discussion; a packages Tableau worksheet with the geographic representation of correlations between target age, city, and digital experiences.
+This is a prototype of a function I would like to embed into my Map product.

 ## Interface Setup